SharmaAshwini/UNT/README.md

 # UNT
-All assignments and projects from Jan2023 - May2024
+All assignments, projects and papers from Jan2023 - May2024

+Covering majority of subjects including:
 Fundamentals of AI
 Software Development in AI
 Scientific Data Visualization
+Feature Engineering
+Machine Learning
+Empirical Analysis
+Concept Papers